SVCE-ACM/A-December-of-Algorithms/README.md

 ## **December 24 - Reverse a String Using Recursion**
   - **Problem**
-    - In simple words, Recursion means a function calling itself.
+    - Recursion simply refers to a function which calls itself.
+Recursive functions have two parts - a base case or stopping scenario and something that calls the same function with modified parameters.
+Check out the resources section for some great explanations of how it works.
-    - Recursion makes breaking down and reducing complexity of a program much easier.
+    - Once you understand recursion, you will find yourself able to break down and reduce the complexity of a program much more easily.
+While they certainly don't replace loops, they are excellent in certain scenarios.
+    For this question, you will have to recursively reverse a string.
+    - First write a program to reverse a string normally.
+Then try to convert it into a recursive function.
     - Recursion has the power of performing of a finite set of instructions for infinite times without iterative control structures such as `for` and `while`.
     - `Note:` Refrain from using string functions.
   - **Example**